I have blotted out your transgressions like a cloud and your sins like mist; return to me, for I have redeemed you. (Isaiah 44:22 ESV)

 God has rescued us from the dominion of darkness and brought us into the kingdom of the Son He loves, in whom we have redemption, the forgiveness of sins.10

-If God has blotted out our sins in Christ, we must pass on the kindness.
+If God has blotted out our sins in Christ, we must pass on the love and kindness.
 Colossians 3:13 says: Make allowance for each other’s faults, and forgive anyone who offends you.
 Remember, the Lord forgave you, so you must forgive others.

 To be continued.
 You can read Sins Blotted Out in Christ (Part 2)